tomwhartung/jmws_accoutrements/doc/ubuntu/specific_hosts/2016-jane/6-https.md

 - (5) http://www.techrepublic.com/article/how-to-create-a-self-signed-certificate-to-be-used-for-apache2/
   - we should have more than enough "good" ones by now
 - (6) https://www.maketecheasier.com/apache-server-ssl-support/
-  - very minimal
+  - very minimal and not used
 - (7) https://www.linode.com/docs/security/ssl/create-a-self-signed-certificate-on-debian-and-ubuntu
-  - very very minimal
+  - very very minimal and essentially useless

 ### Configuration (2) Let's encrypt